suprabhasupi/blog/contents/posts/40-meta-tags-to-gatsby/40-meta-tags-to-gatsby.md

 import LinkPost from '../../../src/components/linkPost'

-Its really good idea to add meta tags like title, description to page for SEO friendly.
-To do that, you need to make changes in `gatsby-config.js`.
+<p><span class='first-letter'>I</span>ts really good idea to add meta tags like title, description to page for SEO friendly.
+To do that, you need to make changes in `gatsby-config.js`.</p>

 <u>gatsby-config.js:</u>